 Candidates taking the Honour Course in English and History are required to take English 3, 4, 5, 6 and 7, and History 2, 3 and 4, and any special Honour class in History offered, in their third and fourth years, and sufficient elective classes to complete the total of twenty classes required for a degree.
 The special Honour examinations will be set on the following subjects; but the standard of attainment shown in English 3, 4 and 5 and History 2, 3 and 4 will be considered in the final award.

 English.

 The English subjects prescribed for the Honour course in Latin and English.

 History.

-The History subjects prescribed for the Honour course in History and Economics.
-(See below).
+The History subjects prescribed for the Honour course in

-V. History and Economics.
+V. History, Economics and Politics.